cdot/SVGcut/README.md

 ## Import SVG

-Select "Import SVG" from the toolbar to open your SVG file.
-If you have more than one SVG file, you can load them all at once, or one after another.
+Open the "Project" menu and select "Import SVG" to load your SVG file.
+If you have more than one SVG file you can load them all at once, or one after another.

 ## Operations